Wondering how you can drive traffic to your website or blog from search engines?

 Ok, now let’s take a quick look at the readability tab.
-I think this one is pretty self explanatory, but basically the readability score tells you how readable your post is.
+I think this one is pretty self-explanatory, but basically, the readability score tells you how readable your post is.
 Again you will see a list of analysis using the same traffic light system as used for the SEO score.

-I personally think this is a bit of an odd one, and I don’t necessarily agree with all the measurements and checks that Yoast have in place.
+I personally think this is a bit of an odd one, and I don’t necessarily agree with all the measurements and checks that Yoast has in place.
 At the end of the day, everyone has their own way of writing, and this is what makes our blogs unique.
 It would be really boring if we were to all write in the same way!

 Sometimes I’ll try to make changes based on Yoast’s analysis, and it just won’t seem right to me.
 As I mentioned when I talked about SEO, sometimes we just have to use a bit of common sense!
 It can be helpful to have these guidelines, but what I’m saying is take them with a pinch of salt!
 If you don’t achieve a “good” readability score it’s not the end of the world.

 Anyway, if you do choose to take notice of Yoast’s readability score, here are some ways you can improve the readability of your post:

 - Ensure that subheadings aren’t followed by more than 300 words

 - Make sure that you aren’t using too few or too many transition words